developer-zebra/developer-zebra-site/src/licensing/about/index.md

 -----

 ### DataWedge
-Allows any application on a device to acquire data from the device scanner(s) and other input sources ***without coding***, and to manipulate the data as needed based on simple options or complex rules.
-Professional devices include all DataWedge features **<u>except multi-barcode scanning, and image/document capture</u>**.
+Allows any application on a device to acquire data from the device scanner(s) and other input sources ***without coding***, and to manipulate the data as needed based on simple options or complex rules. **NOTE: Professional devices include all DataWedge features *<u>except</u>* multi-barcode scanning and image/document capture** These features are displayed in DataWedge as "NextGen SimulScan."

 [Learn more about DataWedge](/datawedge)